Holidays Calendar for July 22, 2017

 This Day in History

 • 1950 Died: William Lyon Mackenzie King, Canadian politician, the 10th Prime Minister of Canada.
-He was keenly interested in the human condition and played a major role in laying the foundations of the Canadian welfare state.
+He was keenly interested in the human condition and played a major role in laying the foundation of the Canadian welfare state.

-• 1944 The Polish Committee of National Liberation published its manifesto, that marked the start of the period of Communist rule in Poland.
+• 1944 The Polish Committee of National Liberation published its manifesto that marked the start of the period of Communist rule in Poland.

 • 1934 Died: John Dillinger, American bank robber, the enemy of the state number one.
 His band robbed four police stations and twenty four banks.

 • 1933 Wiley Post became the first person to fly solo around the world.
-His travel lasted 7 days, 18 hours and 45 minutes.
+His travel lasted for 7 days, 18 hours and 45 minutes.

 • 1894 The first ever motor race was held between the cities of Paris and Rouen, France.
 The first prize was equally shred between the cars Panhard et Levassor and Peugeot.

-• 1888 Born: Selman Waksman, Ukrainian-born, Jewish-American inventor, biochemist and microbiologist, Nobel Prize laureate for discovery of streptomycin, the first antibiotic against tuberculosis.
+• 1888 Born: Selman Waksman, Ukrainian-born, Jewish-American inventor, biochemist and microbiologist, Nobel Prize laureate for the discovery of streptomycin, the first antibiotic against tuberculosis.

 • 1882 Born: Edward Hopper, American painter, best known for his oil paintings.
-He depicted urban and rural scenes, that reflected his personal vision of modern American life.
+He depicted urban and rural scenes that reflected his personal vision of modern American life.

 • 1818 Died: Indra Lal Roy, Indian lieutenant and pilot.
 He served in the First World War with the Royal Flying Corps.
 In just over 170 hours flying time he destroyed 10 enemy aircraft.